Skip to main content

 • The .lovable folder is owned by the design system project and cannot be edited from connected projects.

-• Design systems work natively with React component libraries.
+• Lovable design systems work natively with React component libraries.

 • If your design system or related documentation is hosted within your VPC, reach out to your account team for guidance.